pixelcmtd/tldrgal/README.md

 `tldrgal edit {{command}}`

-- Make an edit that isn't contrained to a single page:
+- Make an edit that isn't constrained to a single page:

 `tldrgal rawedit {{blow-everything-up}}`